Our 10 favorite Sean Connery looks at the movies – Reel

 THE STRAW WIFE ” (BASIL DEARDEN, 1964)

-For Sean Connery, the 60s were a prosperous period: if he triumphed since "Dr. No" in the guise of British agent 007, he escaped here and there from his character in favor of more complex and less spectacular projects.
+For Sean Connery, the 60s were a prosperous period: although he had triumphed since "Dr. No" in the role of the British agent 007, he occasionally escaped from his character in favor of more complex roles and less spectacular projects.

-sean connery gina lollobrigida woman of straw outfit man black white
+sean connery gina lollobrigida woman of straw black white men's outfit

 © United Artists/Getty Images

-Sean Connery and Gina Lollobrigida in “The Straw Woman”, 1964.
+Sean Connery and Gina Lollobrigida in "The Woman of Straw", 1964.

-This is evidenced by “The Straw Woman” and “No Spring for Marnie”, two films without gadgets or explosions which nevertheless do not fail to shed light on his relationship with women and clothes.
+This is demonstrated by "The Straw Woman" and "No Spring for Marnie", two films without gadgets or explosions which nevertheless do not fail to shed light on his relationship with women and clothes.

-If the first does not particularly shine with its staging, its characters and their wardrobe are still worth the detour today: Dior and sensuality for Gina Lollobrigida, Machiavelli and art tailoring for Sean Connery .
+If the first one does not particularly shine by its staging, its characters and their wardrobe are still worth the detour today: Dior and sensuality for Gina Lollobrigida, Machiavelli and art tailoring for Sean Connery .

-You have to see him don suits and tuxedos as if they were a second skin , go to sea with simple pleated pants and a striped sweater, try the orange raincoat or the navy turtleneck and the light jacket.
-And what can we say when he climbs the stairs of his luxurious home in a beautiful gray flannel suit?
+You have to see him donning suits and tuxedos as if they were a second skin , going to sea with simple pleated trousers and a striped sweater, trying on an orange raincoat or a navy turtleneck and a light jacket.
+And what about when he runs up the stairs of his luxurious home in a beautiful gray flannel suit?

-sean connery gina lollobrigida woman of straw outfit man mariniere black white
+sean connery gina lollobrigida woman of straw men's outfit black white sailor shirt

 © Photo United Artists/Getty Images

-Like “The Straw Woman”, the film “No Spring for Marnie”, released the same year, is a psychoanalytic dive, a sick masterpiece.
-The genius of Hitchcock's direction blossoms from the first images: the film advances on a body and a tweed garment then moves back, revealing a dark-haired woman, a station platform and the beginning of the history.
+Like "The Woman of Straw," the film "No Spring for Marnie," released the same year, is a psychoanalytic dive, a sick masterpiece.
+Hitchcock's directorial genius blossoms from the first images: the film advances on a body and a tweed garment then retreats, revealing a brunette woman, a train platform and the beginning of the story.

 sean connery tippi hedren alfred hitchcock men's costume black white